MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

 ## Configure NPS

-NPS handles all authentication, authorization, and accounting duties for connection request it receives from the VPN server.
+In this procedure, after installing NPS, you configure NPS handles all authentication, authorization, and accounting duties for connection request it receives from the VPN server.

-To configure NPS, you must perform the following tasks.

--   Register the NPS Server in Active Directory

--   Configure RADIUS Accounting for your NPS Server

--   Add the VPN Server as a RADIUS Client in NPS

--   Configure Network Policy in NPS

--   Autoenroll the NPS Server certificate

-The following sections provide instructions on completing these tasks.

-## Register the NPS Server in Active Directory
+### Register the NPS Server in Active Directory

 After you install NPS, you must register the server in Active Directory so that it has permission to access user account information while processing connection requests.